aurycat/blender-vertex-color-utils/README.md

-# Vertex Color Utils add-on for Blender 4
+# Vertex Color Utils add-on for Blender

+Tested with Blender 3.6.5 and 4.0.1

 ## Installation